taiman9/Deep-learning/feedforward-nn/README.md

 # Feed-forward neural network using NumPy and PyTorch for non-linear classification tasks

-In this project, I implement 3 versions of a neural network with one hidden layer and a softmax output layer using (1) NumPy, (2) PyTorch with autograd, and (3) PyTorch with the torch.nn and torch.optim modules.
+In this project, I implement 3 versions of a neural network with one hidden layer and a softmax output layer using (1) NumPy, (2) PyTorch with *autograd*, and (3) PyTorch with the *torch.nn* and *torch.optim* modules.
 I evaluate the 3 implementations on the same two 2D non-linear classification tasks.
-Implementation details are given below and can also be viewed in the **Implementation** section in the *feedforward-nn.pdf* file.
+Implementation details are given below and can also be viewed in the *Implementation* section in the **feedforward-nn.pdf** file.

 # Implementation
-Implement 3 versions of a neural network with one hidden layer and a softmax output layer, using (1)NumPy, (2)PyTorch with autograd, and (3) PyTorch with the torch.nn and torch.optim modules.
+Implement 3 versions of a neural network with one hidden layer and a softmax output layer, using (1) NumPy, (2) PyTorch with *autograd*, and (3) PyTorch with the *torch.nn* and *torch.optim* modules.
 Evaluate the 3 implementations on the same two 2D non-linear clas- sification tasks: flower and spiral.
-Starter code and functions for generating the datasets are available athttp://ace.cs.ohio.edu/~razvan/courses/dl6890/hw/hw02.zip.
+Starter code and functions for generating the datasets are available at http://ace.cs.ohio.edu/~razvan/courses/dl6890/hw/hw02.zip.
 The provided code also displays and saves images of the datasets and the trained model’s deci- sion boundaries.
 Make sure that you organize your code in folders as shown in the table below.
 Write code only in the Python files indicated in bold.